 Are you struggling to save money?

 Have you looked into where you’re spending your money?
+What can you stop buying to save money.
 Initially when we started our debt reduction we took a hard look at where we were spending our money.
 You can read about all the things we stopped buying to save over $1000 a month.
 What we were spending money on was crazy.

 If you have set the goal to save money you are in the right place.
 This book made all the difference when we were learning to budget and dig ourselves out of debt.